akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### A Quiet Lesson

-One afternoon, Godfrey found Harold sitting on a log in the yard, by the whetsone.
-He was running his thumb along the edge of his old sword.
-The blade was nicked but still keen, glinting in the sun.

-“You know how to use a sword, lad?”
-Harold asked, not looking up.
+*It is amazing how quickly you can turn around when you want to disappear.*

+Beatrice pressed her back against the oak door, her face burning.
+Through the crack she heard Harold’s dry, rasping voice:
+“You’re holding it like a scythe.
+A poor one.”

+A pause.
+Then Godfrey, strained:
-“I was taught,” Godfrey said.
-“At Salisbury.
-The knights there said I had… adequate form.”
+“The knights said I had adequate form.”

 Harold snorted.
 “Adequate.
-That’s the word for a horse that won’t throw you, not a blade that might save your life.”
-He tossed Godfrey a practice sword.
-“Show me.”
+That’s the word for a horse that won’t throw you – and nothing else worth praising.”

+Beatrice risked a glance and opened the door.

-Godfrey caught it.
-He moved through the forms – guard, thrust, parry – his movements clean but unspectacular.
-He did not have the raw power of his half‑brother Robert of Gloucester, nor the speed of Richard of Lincoln.
-But his footwork was precise.
-He did not waste motion.
+Godfrey moved through the forms — guard, thrust, parry — his footwork neat as a scribe’s lettering, his ears a violent shade of red.
+He risked a glance toward the door.

-Harold watched, silent.
-When Godfrey finished, he nodded slowly.
-“You’ll never be a knight.
-But you won’t cut your own leg off, either.”

-“A ringing endorsement,” Godfrey said dryly.
+He saw her.

+His stance faltered.
+The practice sword dipped.
+He straightened at once, jaw tightening, as if hoping she had not noticed the stumble.

+*Definitely noticed.*

+Their eyes met for the briefest heartbeat before she vanished behind the door like a startled wren, heart thudding.

+*He tries things he is not good at*, she thought, pressing her palms to her cheeks. *And somehow looks both brave and ridiculous doing it.*

+The guard she had held around her heart for years finally dropped.
+She closed the door and went to find Goosie, a small, genuine smile catching on her lips.

-Harold almost smiled.
+Outside, Harold almost smiled.
 “It’s enough.
 The man who thinks he’s a warrior is a fool.
-The man who knows he’s not – and practices anyway – might survive.”
-He handed Godfrey back the real sword.
+The man who knows he’s not — and practices anyway — might survive.”

+He handed Godfrey the real sword.
 “Keep it close.
 Not to fight.
-To remind yourself that you can.”
+To remind yourself you can do hard things — even badly.”

 Godfrey took it.
-The weight was unfamiliar but not unwelcome.
+The weight was unfamiliar, but not unwelcome.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)